concur/developer.concur.com/src/tools-support/release-notes/app-center-2018-10-19.md

 * Monthly figures reporting via a dedicated Enterprise interface, adaptable to the specific needs of the employees

 Marcel key features
-* Book a ride in advance or for immediatel needs: enjoy 10% discount when you book 24h before
+* Book a ride in advance or for immediate needs: enjoy 10% discount when you book 24h before
 * Book one or several rides for someone else
 * Requests made easy and faster with the “saved places”
 * Recommend the use of our application with reward credit